TaitoUnited/taito-cli/README.md

 ### Linux / macOS / Windows with cygwin

 > For Windows: Taito-cli requires [cygwin](https://www.cygwin.com/) with the procps-ng package installed: `apt-cyg install procps-ng`.
-Configure cygwin in that way you can call `docker` and `docker-compose` commands from cygwin shell.
+Configure cygwin in that way you can call `git`, `docker` and `docker-compose` commands from cygwin shell.
 If you would rather use [Windows Subsystem for Linux](https://msdn.microsoft.com/en-us/commandline/wsl/about) instead of [cygwin](https://www.cygwin.com/), see the next chapter.

 1. Clone this git repository.